2.5 Allegations Against Persons who Work with Children

 The allegations may relate to the person's behaviour at work, at home or in another setting.
 All references in this document to 'staff or members of staff' should be interpreted as meaning all paid or unpaid staff / professionals and volunteers, including for example foster carers, approved adopters and child minders.
 This chapter also applies to any person, who manages or facilitates access to an establishment where children are present.
 In the context of this procedure, the term "employer" means the organisation that has a working relationship with the person against whom the allegation has been made and includes voluntary organisations, employment agencies, fostering services, child minder services, youth clubs and others.

 If concerns arise about a person's behaviour in relation to their own children (or children they have care of), and that person works with children, the LADO should be informed.
 The police and Children's Social Care Services will need to consider informing the person's employer in order to assess whether there may be implications for children with whom the person has contact at work, in which case this procedure will apply.Allegations of non recent (historical) abuse should be responded to in the same way as contemporary concerns.
-In such cases, it is important to find out whether the person against whom the allegation is made is still working with children.
-If they are the person's current employer or voluntary organisation must be informed of the allegation and their family referred to Children's Social Care Services.
+In such cases, it is important to find out whether the person against whom the allegation is made is still working with children and if so, to refer to the Local Authority Designated Officer.
+Decisions regarding informing the person’s current employer or voluntary organisation should be made in consultation with the LADO.

 2. Roles and Responsibilities